ChrisAntaki/battleforthenet-www/README.md

-We've created a form that lets people directly contact the FCC to comment on their ["14-28 Protecting and Promoting the Open Internet"][2] proposal, which could actually _destroy_ the Internet.
+We've created a form that lets people directly contact the FCC to comment on their ["14-28 Protecting and Promoting the Open Internet"][2] proposal, which could actually _destroy_ the Internet by allowing ISPs to extort money from web sites and startups.

 If you want to embed our contact form, use the following code: